-Fishermans Bend takes its name from the scattering of fishing folk that set up shacks near the water from the late 19th century.
+Fishermans Bend takes its contemporary name from the scattering of fishing folk that set up shacks near the water from the late 19th century.

 General Motors Holden made its home in this industrial heartland from the 1930s.
 Global powerhouse Boeing followed soon after, and quickly became a crucial supplier for Australia’s air force, producing combat airplanes during the Second World War.

 The Kraft Vegemite Factory set up in Fishermans Bend in the 1940s.
 In 2021, City of Melbourne preserved the intangible history of this site – the distinctive smell of Vegemite, which once wafted across the city from this factory – through a statement of significance.

 By 2050, Fishermans Bend will be home to about 80,000 residents and provide employment for up to 80,000 people, as well as study opportunities for 20,000 students.